-We have audited the consolidated financial statements of Philippine Realty and Holdings Corporation and Subsidiaries (the "Group"), which comprise the consolidated statements of financial position as at December 31, 2022 and 2021, and the consolidated statements of total comprehensive income, consolidated statements of changes in equity and consolidated statements of cash flows for the three years in the period ended December 31, 2022, and notes to the consolidated financial statements, including a summary of significant accounting policies and other explanatory information.
+We have audited the consolidated financial statements of Philippine Realty and Holdings Corporation and Subsidiaries (the "Group"), which comprise the consolidated statements of financial position as at December 31, 2023 and 2022, and the consolidated statements of total comprehensive income, consolidated statements of changes in equity and consolidated statements of cash flows for the three years in the period ended December 31, 2023, and notes to the consolidated financial statements, including a summary of material accounting policies and other explanatory information.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Group as at December 31, 2022 and 2021, and its consolidated financial performance and its consolidated cash flows for the three years in the period ended December 31, 2022 in accordance with Philippine Financial Reporting Standards (PFRSs).
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Group as at December 31, 2023 and 2022, and its consolidated financial performance and its consolidated cash flows for the three years in the period ended December 31, 2023 in accordance with Philippine Financial Reporting Standards (PFRSs).